-Nothing in a quaint old town of Leuven really prepares you for a sight of a giant shiny green beetle impaled on a 23m high needle.
+Nothing in a quaint old town of Leuven really prepares you for a sight of a giant shiny green beetle impaled on a 75-feet high needle.

 The name of the sculpture is ‘totem’ and is a work by Belgian artist Jan Fabre, who also covered a ceiling of the Belgian Royal Palace in bugs.
-This very unusual sculpture decorates the square in front of the historic University Library in Leuven.
+This very unusual sculpture decorates the square in front of the historic KU Leuven University Libraries.
 Its appearance becomes much less bizarre if you know the artist’s intention.

-The sculpture was erected in 2005 to commemorate the 575 years of venerable Catholic University of Leuven.
+The sculpture was erected in 2004 to commemorate the 575 years of the university KU Leuven.
 A library is a collection of knowledge, carefully handpicked, cataloged, and put away for safekeeping, somewhat like a bug in an insect collection.
 Furthermore, the anatomy of an insect is reminiscent of a clockwork, a tiny precise mechanism, a product of science and technology.

 Some say the totem represents the fragility and ephemeral nature of life.